- Online Program Overview

 Despite obstacles, there are many successes and effective strategies in establishing tobacco control.
 For example, the advancement of new policies such as smoke-free public spaces, advertising bans, and increased purchase age has resulted in historic low rates of tobacco use among youth in many developed countries, leading to reductions in lung cancer and other causes of premature death.

 In particular, evidence-informed approaches can achieve strong results in reducing tobacco usage.
-WHO FCTC developed MPOWER, which are the six pillars to tobacco control designed to guide evidence-informed approaches:
+WHO’s MPOWER framework are the six pillars to tobacco control designed to guide evidence-informed approaches:

 - Monitor tobacco use and prevention policies